thingsboard/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 This option allows running the software update with the image file located on the 3rd party storage.
 In this case the server generates a CoAP-URL and  sends it to the client, and the client downloads software image from the external resource directly without transferring image to the server.

-## Advanced topics

-### Object and Resource attributes

-The LWM2M defines a simple resource model where each piece of information made available by the LWM2M Client is a Resource.
-The Resources are further logically organized into Objects.
-The LWM2M Client can have any number of Resources, each of which belongs to an Object.

-In turn, Attributes are metadata which can be attached to an Object, an Object Instance, or a Resource.
-The value of an Attribute is LwM2M Server specific.
-These attributes can fulfil various roles, from carrying information only (e.g.
-Discover) to carrying parameters for setting up certain actions on the LwM2M Client (e.g. Notifications).

-You can find  more details about attributes [here.](http://www.openmobilealliance.org/release/LightweightM2M/V1_1_1-20190617-A/HTML-Version/OMA-TS-LightweightM2M_Core-V1_1_1-20190617-A.html#5-0-5-Fundamental-Considerations)

-Attributes attached to Objects, Object Instances, Resources are respectively named O-Attribute, OI-Attribute, R-Attribute.

-These Attributes MAY be carried in the message payload of Registration and Discover operations; they also MAY be updated - when writable - through the "Write-Attributes" operation.

-Regardless to the LwM2M entity a given Attribute is attached to, the value of such an Attribute can be assigned at various levels: Object, Object Instance, Resource levels.
-Additionally, precedence rules apply when the same Attribute receives a value at different levels.

-Resources are grouped into objects by their functionality.
-There are mandatory objects, which provide basic functions and must be implemented by any LwM2M client, such as:
-    Security (0),
-    Server (1),
-    Access Control (2),
-    Device (3).

-Other device specific objects must be implemented by the application.

-You can see the official list of registered by OMA objects and also download their resource files [here.](https://technical.openmobilealliance.org/OMNA/LwM2M/LwM2MRegistry.html)

-### DTLS configuration
-* about `LWM2M DTLS-based Security` [here](http://www.openmobilealliance.org/release/LightweightM2M/V1_2-20201110-A/OMA-TS-LightweightM2M_Transport-V1_2-20201110-A.pdf#page=19).
-  ThingsBoard allows securing the LwM2M connection using DTLS.
-DTLS is a communication security solution for datagram based protocols (such as UDP).

-There are 3 security modes available using DTLS for LwM2M.

-#### 1. Pre-shared Key mode (PSK).
-This is the simplest mode and is always available, if DTLS is enabled.

-#### 2. Raw Public Key(RPK) mode.

-### Bootstrap

-* You can find more information about  `LWM2M Bootstrap` [here](http://www.openmobilealliance.org/release/LightweightM2M/V1_2-20201110-A/OMA-TS-LightweightM2M_Transport-V1_2-20201110-A.pdf#page=41).

-The Bootstrap Interface is used to optionally configure a LwM2M Client so that it can successfully register with a LwM2M Server.
-The Client Bootstrap operation is initiated by the LwM2M Client itself.
-In addition, this operation can be requested by an authorized LwM2M Server executing the "Bootstrap-Request Trigger" Resource of a Server Object Instance, or even by a proprietary mechanism (e.g. based on SMS).
-Note: the execution of a "Bootstrap-Request Trigger" Resource by a LwM2M Server in a LwM2M Client is performed through an already established registration and is therefore covered by the access rights mechanism